 Lent term.
 2 hour sessions delivered in person.
 Assessment: 100% coursework.
+The lectures will be recorded.
+2-4pm Thursdays.
+Lecture Room 4 Engineering.

 Prerequisites

 A basic engineering knowledge of electricity (first year undergraduate) and a familiarity with the units and notation associated with energy science and engineering is an advantage, but not essential.
 Assessment will be structured so as to be accessible to students from a range of backgrounds.